vishvAsa/notes/materials/plastics/_index.md

 ### Biodegradability
 - there is no evidence that glue products are found in the environment.
 In fact, a number of microorganisms like algae, yeast, lichens, and bacteria actually degrade polyvinyl acetate.

+## Epoxy
+-  a thermosetting polymer made from a monomer that contains at least two epoxide groups.
+The term epoxy can be used for the cured end product or any of the basic components within epoxy resins.
+- Epoxy resins can be homopolymerized or cross-linked into a three dimensional network using curatives.
+A broad assortment of curatives are available for ambient or thermal-curing and include polyfunctional acids, amines, phenols, thiols, alcohols and anhydrides, and are often known as curing agents or hardeners.
+- Uses: Strong glues, some paint, outstanding electrical insulators.